cheyanneshariat/OverCite/README.md

 2. `Simple search` searches author/year only and sorts by citation count
 3. `ADS query` sends the typed token directly to ADS/SciX

-Covered fields: astronomy, physics, biology, Earth science, general-science collections, and *all papers on the arXiv*.
+Covered fields: CS, math, physics, biology, astronomy, and *all papers on the arXiv*.

 ![OverCite workflow](docs/assets/outline.png)